 CDF Pay is a payment program for a number of aspects of schooling.
 This is fully secured by our bankers the NAB (National Australia Bank).
 This allows parents to order and make payments for canteen, book fair and other special events throughout the year.
 If you have any queries please don't hesitate to contact the office.
-Visit our online store from your computer or mobile device https://smswanhill.cdfpay.org.au to order online today!
+See below for how to set up your CDF Pay account.